borealbirds/qpad-offsets/README.md

 > This approach supsersedes the functionality of the QPAD package (but estimates are still stored in the package).

-This repository contains geospatial layers that are consistent with QPAD v4 estimates.
+This repository contains geospatial layers that are consistent with QPAD v4 (and v3) estimates.

 ## Installation